Skip to content

 Rule 43 – Prohibiting U-turns on crossings

-U-turns will be prohibited at a range of crossings (including children’s crossings, level crossings, marked foot crossings and pedestrian crossings) and where roads and road-related areas intersect, such as carpark exits.
-This change addresses the confusion and safety risk, where only some pedestrian crossings and intersections display ‘no U-turn’ signs.
+U-turns will be prohibited at a range of crossings (including children’s crossings, level crossings, marked foot crossings and pedestrian crossings).
+This change addresses the confusion and safety risk, where only some pedestrian crossings display ‘no U-turn’ signs.

 Rules 44, 271 – Motor bike riders